Financial services guide

 Premium Funders

-If we arrange premium funding for you, we may be paid a commission by the premium funder.
+Premium funding allows you to spread out the cash flow associated with paying your insurance premiums over the next twelve months.
+We receive a commission from the funder for arranging the funding contract; full details are available on request.
 We may also charge you a fee (or both).
 The commission that we are paid by the premium funder is usually calculated as a percentage of your insurance premium (including government fees or charges).
 If you instruct us to arrange or issue a product, this is when we become entitled to the commission.

 Discretionary Mutual Fund Schemes